 The AA Visiting School requires a fee of £750 per participant, which includes a £60 Visiting membership fee.

 Fees do not include flights or accommodation, but accommodation options can be advised.
 Students need to bring their own laptops, digital equipment and model making tools.
 Please ensure this equipment is covered by your own insurance as the AA takes no responsibility for items lost or stolen at the workshop.

-Hussam Dakkak is an architect based in London.
-Hussam received his Diploma in Architecture from the AA, and is currently practicing at Squire and Partners.
-Hussam previously worked with Rare Architects, and co founded the AA Seoul Visiting School.
-Hussam is also co-founder and partner at Studio Bound (a multidisciplinary design and research studio based between Jeddah, London and Kuwait), which has recently partnered with the Abu Dhabi Tourism and Cultural Authority on the design of a pavilion for Abu Dhabi Art.
+Hussam Dakkak is an architect based in London, and is currently practicing at Squire and Partners.
+Hussam is also co-founder and partner at Studio Bound (a multidisciplinary design and research studio based between Jeddah, London and Kuwait), working on projects between Europe, and the Gulf.

 Basmah Kaki is an architect based between London and Jeddah.
 She received her Diploma in Architecture from the AA.
 She was awarded the RIBA Bronze President’s Medal, the SOM Foundation Travelling Fellowship and the Design Council award.
 Basmah has worked in London with Rogers Stirk Harbour + Partners and Sir Peter Cook.
 She is programme director of the AA Jeddah Visiting School and is also co founder and partner at Studio Bound, a multidisciplinary design and research studio based between Jeddah, London and Kuwait.